bartdesmet/csharplang/spec/statements.md

 >
 > ***TODO***
 > * C# 7 adds scoped locals to the bound node, due to declaration expressions.
 These would be passed to the `SwitchInfo` factory method as a third argument supplied with the result of the `ScopeInfo` factory method.
+> * Review the general stance of modeling optional nodes, such as the break label here.
+Having a redundant node may not be a big deal, but it incurs an allocation.
+Omitting redundant nodes should either consistently be done using overload "ladders" or be modeled using a `default` literal (reducing the number of overloads at the expense of having potentially many default values).

 ## Iteration statements